Writing for SEO

 - Keep title tags to 70 characters maximum (with spaces) to display properly.
 If the H1 is too long, truncate to fit but always end with “| Veterans Affairs”

 Exception—VA medical center websites

 For VA medical centers (VAMC), we format the title tag a little differently.
 Because it’s important to call out the region and because many Veterans search for VA hospitals by the city or region, it’s important to distinguish the regional nature of the page from the national content on VA.gov.

-- Use the plain language VAMC short name for title tags rather than the long facility locator API name
+- Use the plain language VAMC system name in the title tags.

 Meta descriptions provide a high-level summary of a page.
 While they aren’t crawled by search engines, they are displayed in search results to users.